alex-lt-kong/deep-file-scanner/README.md

 # deep-file-scanner
-Scan files which are too deep for some operating systems
+Scan files which are too deep for some Unix-like operating systemss